RocketD4n/rocket-data-logger/README.md

 };
 ```

+## Velocity Calculation

+The system uses two complementary methods to calculate velocity for redundancy and accuracy:

+### Accelerometer-based Velocity

+1. **Orientation-aware Integration**:
+   - Acceleration is projected onto the rocket's vertical axis determined during calibration
+   - Compensates for non-vertical mounting of the sensor
+   - Integrates acceleration over time to derive velocity

+2. **Bias Correction**:
+   - Calibration process measures and removes sensor bias
+   - Gravity compensation is applied based on flight state (in-flight vs. stationary)

+3. **Drift Mitigation**:
+   - Velocity is reset to zero when stationary and not in flight
+   - Gradual decay applied after landing to correct for integration drift

+### Barometric-based Velocity

+1. **Altitude Differentiation**:
+   - Calculates velocity as the rate of change in altitude
+   - Uses time-delta between altitude readings for accurate differentiation

+2. **Noise Filtering**:
+   - Low-pass filter applied to reduce noise in barometric readings
+   - Large time steps are ignored to prevent inaccurate calculations

+Both velocity values are logged and transmitted, allowing for post-flight comparison and analysis.

+## Accelerometer Calibration

+The accelerometer undergoes a comprehensive calibration process at startup:

+1. **Bias Measurement**:
+   - Collects multiple samples (100) while the rocket is stationary
+   - Calculates average readings for each axis to determine electronic bias

+2. **Orientation Estimation**:
+   - Measures gravity vector in the sensor frame
+   - Calculates the rocket's vertical axis (opposite to gravity)
+   - Determines tilt angle from vertical in degrees

+3. **Calibration Data Logging**:
+   - Creates a calibration file with timestamp (e.g., `20250517_120000_cal.txt`)
+   - Records raw accelerometer data for all samples
+   - Stores calculated bias values, gravity vector, rocket axis, and tilt angle
+   - Provides detailed data for post-flight analysis and troubleshooting

 ## SD Card Logging

 The receiver automatically logs all telemetry data to CSV files on the SD card when one is inserted in the TFT display's SD card slot.
 The logging system creates three separate CSV files for each rocket transmitter: